jdrichardsappacad/react-2021/week-15/quizzes/01-classes-quiz.md

     <answer>this.setState(this.state.count = this.state.count + 1)</answer>
     <explanation>When updating state that relies on previous state, you should
     use the second form of setState that accepts a function instead of an object.
-This is because setState calls are batched and are not synchronous, so a callback is necessary in order to correctly access the previous state.</explanation>
+This is because setState calls are batched and are not synchronous.
+    A callback is necessary in order to correctly access the previous state.</explanation>
   </question>
 </quiz>

 <quiz>
   <question>
-    <p>When does the componentDidMount lifecycle method run and how many times
+    <p>When and how many times does the componentDidMount lifecycle method run?</p>
-    does it run?</p>
     <answer correct>It runs once after the initial render of the
     component.</answer>
     <answer>It runs after each render.</answer>